Azure/azureml-examples/CONTRIBUTING.md

 ## Pull Requests

-Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning (AML) team to merge.
+Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning team to merge.
 Please follow the pre-defined template and read all relevant sections below.

 > **Important:**
 > PRs from forks of this repository are likely to fail automated workflows due to access to secrets.
 PRs from forks will be considered but may experience additional delay for testing.